7 Things You Can't Say About China - February 18th, Hour 2

 Nobody knows how many federal agencies actually exist.

-I checked the Federal Register, it lists over four hundred, but that's not a complete list.
+It lists over 400, but that's not a complete list.

 Our bureaucracy is the definition of bloated.

-Uh, it should be in Webster's dictionary.
+It should be in Webster's dictionary.

-And it's about time that a president had the courage to put the cov government on an Ozempic diet.
+And it's about time that a president had the courage to put the government on an Ozempic diet.

 There are inept bureaucrats doing too little.

-I I don't know these drugs.
+I don't know these drugs.

-Yeah, six percent of the federal workers, according to a recent congressional report, which I read, report to work in person on a full-time basis.
+6% of the federal workers, according to a recent congressional report, which I read, report to work in person on a full-time basis.

 It is insane.

-And and look, so it's excessive, it's inefficient.
+And look, so it's excessive.

-Um no business could operate that way.
+No business could operate that way.

 So, you know, for example, last Friday, DHS cut 400 workers.